Pursue Your Passion for Music, Ministry and Impacting Others

-The BA in Worship Arts with an Emphasis in Worship Ministry program at GCU prepares students for careers in worship leadership and ministry.
-The worship ministry emphasis allows GCU students to focus on the creativity, artistry, musical ability and performance aspects of ministerial leadership.
+The Bachelor of Arts (BA) in Worship Arts with an Emphasis in Worship Ministry at Grand Canyon University can help you prepare yourself for potential careers in worship leadership and church music ministry.
+The worship ministry emphasis can provide you with the opportunity to focus on the creativity, artistry, musical ability and performance aspects of ministerial leadership.

-Graduates who earn this degree in worship ministry develop an important foundation of biblical and theological knowledge.
-They are also capable of songwriting and arranging as well as leading worship and musical performance.
+Graduates who complete this worship ministry training are expected to develop a solid foundation of biblical and theological knowledge.
+You will also be taught the fundamentals of songwriting and arranging, as well as leading worship and musical performances.

-The basis of the worship ministry Bachelor of Arts degree program is theology and spiritual formation.
+The basis of this worship and music ministry program is theology and spiritual formation.
 The emphasis in worship ministry coursework focuses on a number of engaging topics, including:

 - Musical direction